Azathothas/Stars/README.md

 - [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) – A developer-friendly API for converting numerous document formats into PDF files, and more!
 - [grafana/loki](https://github.com/grafana/loki) – Like Prometheus, but for logs.
 - [gravitl/netmaker](https://github.com/gravitl/netmaker) – Netmaker makes networks with WireGuard.
 Netmaker automates fast, secure, and distributed virtual networks.
+- [groundsec/waybackshots](https://github.com/groundsec/waybackshots) – Get screenshots of URLs stored in the Wayback Machine in a smart way
 - [grpc-ecosystem/grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) – A command-line tool to perform health-checks for gRPC applications in Kubernetes and elsewhere
 - [grpc-ecosystem/grpcdebug](https://github.com/grpc-ecosystem/grpcdebug) – grpcdebug is a command line interface focusing on simplifying the debugging process of gRPC applications.
 - [gruntwork-io/cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) – A tool for cleaning up your cloud accounts by nuking (deleting) all resources within it